fusion94/fusion94.org/src/content/blog/2025-07-18-dji-drone-ban-who-is-behind-it.md

 ## Conclusion: Security Theater or Necessary Protection?

 The push to ban DJI drones represents a microcosm of larger U.S.-China technology tensions.
-While legitimate security concerns exist—particularly regarding the Chinese National Intelligence Law and documented vulnerabilities—the aggressive lobbying efforts and economic interests of American manufacturers muddy the waters considerably.
+While legitimate security concerns exist, particularly regarding the Chinese National Intelligence Law and documented vulnerabilities, the aggressive lobbying efforts and economic interests of American manufacturers muddy the waters considerably.

 The evidence suggests a complex reality:
 - **Yes**, there are real security vulnerabilities in DJI products